zitcher/Optimal_Path/README.md

 # Optimal_Path
-Finds the shortest optimal path to a point directly across from where the ai starts.
+Finds the shortest optimal path to a point directly across from where the line starts.

 Barriers can be drawn by holding down the mouse button.

-Created in processing to demostrate the AI.